 Many individuals who are addicted to drugs or who are battling alcoholism are afraid to seek treatment.
 Not knowing what treatment will entail and having fearful thoughts about experiencing symptoms of withdrawal can cause a person to avoid the entire healing process.

 Sadly, many addicted individuals feel deep down inside that, “Nobody will care if I live or die.”
-Many times, this feeling stems from having damaged relationships with family and friends.
+Many times, this feeling of hopelessness stems from having damaged relationships with family and friends.
 Since they lack a support network and are estranged from loved ones, addicted individuals begin to believe there is no need to seek help to better their lives.

 Some people who have been through several rounds of addiction treatment will say, “Treatment won’t work anyway.”
 Because they’ve never been “successful” at rehab, they now don’t believe professional treatment works.
 Many others battling addiction have heard those stories of “unsuccessful” bouts with treatment and also come to the conclusion that any attempts to enter a program will ultimately prove to be ineffective.